saumyajit/zabbix_module_import_hosts_using_csv/README.md

 | INV_VENDOR              | Inventory: Vendor                                                                              |                     |

-Additional hints:
+### Additional hints:

-    The columns are case-insensitive, so **NAME**, **name** and **NaMe** are all valid.
+- The columns are case-insensitive, so **NAME**, **name**, and **NaMe** are all valid.
-    The columns must be in the first line of the CSV file.
+- The columns must be in the first line of the CSV file.
-    The separator character must be the same as in the import dialog and can either be a semicolon, comma or a tabulator.
+- The separator character must be the same as in the import dialog and can either be a semicolon, comma, or a tabulator.

 The CSV file can then be imported in the same menu entry.
 You get a chance to preview the host list before the actual import.